will-districtnerds/grails-petclinic-seed-me-example/README.md

-Petclinic Sample Application
+Petclinic Sample Application with Seed-Me support
 ============================

-This is the standard introductory sample application for Grails.
+This is the standard introductory sample application for Grails with seed-me support.
 To get started with it, simply clone the repository and then from within your local copy run:

     ./gradlew run